The6thColumnProject/The6thColumnProject.github.io/README.md

 npm install -g gatsby-cli
 ```

-You will also need the `gh-pages` module installed before you can make any changes.
+You will also need the `gh-pages` module installed before you can make any changes.<br/>
+(Do the following command from the root directory of this project)

 ``` bash
 npm install gh-pages